-Contrary to the chaos of heavy traffic outside, once you have entered the store, the inner design will please you with the aroma of fresh coffee.
-It is prominent with white tones creating a bright space, brown furniture, and yellow light bulbs, which make it cozier.
-The designs of the chairs and tables here are suitable for multi-purposes, including working alone or in a group, meetup, or having a casual talk.
-The upstairs (elevator is available) is quieter and more spacious, which seems like a perfect spot for working and studying, while the ground floor is for having small talk.
+Contrary to the chaos of heavy traffic outside, the inner design will please you with the aroma of fresh coffee.
+It is prominent, with white tones, brown furniture, and yellow light bulbs, which make it cozier, creating a bright space.
+The designs of the chairs and tables here are suitable for working alone or in a group, meetup, or having a casual talk.
+The upstairs is quieter and more spacious, which seems like a perfect spot for working and studying, while the ground floor is for having small conversations.

 Despite the busy lunchtime, the staff is enthusiastic, quick, and amiable, greeting you with smiling faces.
-The menu of the cafe varies, offering mainly coffee drinks, but there are other choices, such as tea and yogurt.
+The cafe’s menu varies, offering mainly coffee drinks, but there are other choices, such as tea and yogurt.
 Light meals like bread with meatballs are also available.
 However, egg coffee is the signature of the cafe.

-The egg layer at Vietphin Coffee is really creamy, smooth, and not too sweet.
-The robusta coffee below is extremely bitter, strong, and a little too much compared to the egg yolk.
+The egg layer at Vietphin Coffee is creamy, smooth, and not too sweet.
+The robusta coffee below is highly bitter, strong, and slightly too much compared to the egg yolk.
 Therefore, you might need to add some sugar and consider carefully when ordering this drink in the evening because it might cause sleep deprivation.

 Address: 8 Hoa Cuc, Phu Nhuan District